 Born in Calcutta in 1863, Swami Vivekananda, showed a desire to unravel the spiritual and realize God even when he was a child.
 This is why he chose Ramakrishna as his Guru because he was sure that Ramakrishna would be able to demonstrate for him the reality of God.
 Ramakrishna introduced him to Advaita Vedanta and also told him that all religions are true.
 However, the best form of worship is service to man.

 To Swami Vivekananda goes the credit of introducing Vedanata and yoga to Europe and America.
-He raised Hinduism to a world religion by introducing it at the Parliament of World Religions at Chicago in 1983 where he also gave an inspiring speech and called the people of America his brothers and sisters.
+He raised Hinduism to a world religion by introducing it at the Parliament of World's Religions at Chicago in 1893 where he also gave an inspiring speech and called the people of America his brothers and sisters.
 Vivekananda also raised interfaith awareness.
-He founded the Ramkrishna Mission and Math in 1987.
+He founded the Ramkrishna Mission and Math.

 Born in 1883, Swami Kuvalayananda saw the renaissance of the national movement and became a freedom fighter.
 He was influenced by Sri Aurobindo when at college and by Paramahansa Madhavdasji at a later date.
 Madhavdasji was a great yogi from Bengal but lived on the banks of the sacred Narmada at Malsar near Baroda.